Where: | Countrywide but especially in East Midlands & East Anglia |

 Helpful Hints

 The Whittlesey Straw Bear Festival is a direct descendant of the Plough Monday customs, and there are revivals with a variety of names, often performed by local morris dancers.
 Look out for Plough Jags, Stots, Witchers and Bullockers (see separate listings under table of Variable Dates in January) and Old Glory (see Cutty Wren) also perform on Plough Monday.
-There are numerous other celebrations of Plough Monday (too many to list all on this site) – many of the Plough Play performances can be found at http://www.mastermummers.org
+There are numerous other celebrations of Plough Monday – many of the Plough Play performances can be found at http://www.mastermummers.org

 As well as performances of plays, many places have a Blessing the Plough service, often held on the Sunday just before Plough Monday (examples can be found at Durham and Exeter Cathedrals as well as parishes throughout the country).